Tendy Togelang : What makes for keeping bones healthy?

 The MRC recently invested £100m in research which is hoped to yield £2b in medical advances.
 The main hurdles to translating stem cell research into practice are cost, risk averseness, and concern over ethical issues.
 Stem cell treatment for several health conditions is being promoted more in the US and eastern Europe than in the UK.
 These countries are less risk averse than the UK.
 Health tourism is growing in these areas.
 There are risks associated with having procedures undertaken in countries outside our regulatory system.
 A member of the audience gave her experience of travelling to Belgrade in Serbia for stem cell treatment for hip arthritis.
 This had resulted in eliminating arthritis in one hip and dramatically improving it in the other.
 She is returning for a repeat treatment for the hip which still has some arthritis with the expectation that the repeat treatment will further improve the hip.

 Dr Vic Chapman : Eating Disorders: More than just a Diet

 The incidence of eating disorders in the under-18 population is increasing, and Anorexia Nervosa is known to have the highest mortality of all psychiatric disorders.
 Eating disorders demonstrate a complex interplay between physical and psychological symptoms and are not only notoriously difficult to treat but cause a significant impact on young people – male as well as female – at a crucial stage of life.
 In this talk Dr Chapman considered the development of the illness and current research and views on treatment and management.
 Unlike the majority of serious illnesses, the inclusion of the family in treatment is critical to a productive treatment.

-Dr Vic Chapman Consultant Child and Adolescent Psychiatrist specialising in eating disorders CAMHS, Royal Free Hospital.
+Dr Vic Chapman, Consultant Child and Adolescent Psychiatrist, specialises in eating disorders CAMHS, Royal Free Hospital.

 Ann Blandford : Farewell to the GP – is Artificial Intelligence Going to Replace Doctors